A Few Early Years

 A searing memory dates from Dzidra's time.
 On the national holiday of Latvia, she carved a magnificent lion, the symbol of proud Latvia, out of butter and, when she served dinner, placed it on the table center.
 As soon as she was back in the kitchen, Mom reached out with her knife, cut off a chunk and spread it on her potato.
 To the horrified gasps of us children, she remarked, "It's just food."
 I pray, my children, that I have helped you to respect other people more than that.

 My mother started me on the piano before age 3, she insists at my demand.
 I learned to read music before English, even though mom taught us all to read before kindergarten age.
 I first attended Glenridge school, a kilometer away.
 It had four rooms then; a five-room extension was added a year or so before I left.
 Kindergarten, age 5, was downstairs with its own entrance, while grades 1 and 2 were in one upstairs room, 3 and 4 in the other.
 Grades 5 to 7 were in the other downstairs room under the principal, Miss Moote.
-(Mom always reminded us that if Miss Moote had been male, she would have been principal of a far more important school.)
+(Mom always reminded us that if Miss Moote had been male, she would have been the principal of a far more important school.)
 As was normal in those days, boys were permitted to play only on one half of the yard, girls the other half.
 Same in class: girls on the right, boys on the left.
 We each had to line up and enter the school through our "own" doors.
 The center door was reserved for teachers and parents.

 a knitting lesson with grandmother

 Although my mother's photo album shows me leaving for my first day of school at age 5, kindergarten was devoted to learning the letters of the alphabet, and to an introduction to music.
 Already far beyond an introductory level in both subjects, I spent much of that year at home.
 Another advantage of having a former school teacher as mother was evident in a 1947 visit to her parents in Granby Quebec.
 Mom took us out of school for three weeks in November, by arrangement with our teachers taught each of us our prescribed school curriculum in about five minutes flat each day, then we visited with her family for the rest.
-Many are the photos of us playing in the ten foot high snow drifts there, the first time we had ever encountered snow in such quantity.
-My Aunt Margaret had many grandchildren my age in Granby, as did my Uncle Fred, so my memories of Granby are of family warmth and of stability.
+Many are the photos of us playing in the ten-foot-high snow drifts there, the first time we had ever encountered snow in such quantity.
+My Aunt Margaret had many grandchildren my age in Granby, as did my Uncle Fred, so my memories of Granby are of family warmth and stability.
 I can still in my mind walk up to 6 Long Avenue, only five houses long then, all around and through the house as it was, and hear the distant church bells ringing their changes together while birds and squirrels ran over the roof of the attic where I slept and pored through National Geographics back to the 20's.
 And, my earliest clearly dated memory is of a visit to mom's childhood friend Marjorie Fisk at nearby Abbotsford in 1943.
-We walked up the mountain into a cloud, and I can still see in my mind several views of the road and of the house.
+We walked up the mountain into a cloud, and I can still see in my mind several views of the road and the house.

 Another early memory is of the record player in the attic in St.Catharines.
 It had a large crank on the side to wind the spring mechanism for the platter.
 The playing head used steel needles, a new one for each record the head was so heavy, coupled to a 5 cm radially corrugated steel diaphragm, in turn coupled to a hinged pipe that led down to an exponential horn almost a meter square.
 I remember sitting on a small chair in front of the horn listening to the Beethoven symphonies whenever I could persuade dad to put them on.
-Although I could reach the crank to keep the mechanism wound up, even George then was not tall enough to reach in to the turntable.
+Although I could reach the crank to keep the mechanism wound up, even George then was not tall enough to reach into the turntable.
 Later, I think just at the end of the war, mom gave dad one of the newest marvels, an electronic record player.
 It was a tradition that the birthday person could have breakfast in bed.
 I can still remember us all sitting on dad's bed as the first record was being played.
 The concept of a knob to vary volume made a particular impression on me, since nothing I had encountered up to then had one.

 Unfortunately, I have another early memory, of seemingly endless thrashings.
 The first that I specifically remember, it was certainly not the first, occurred when I was about four.
 I was shy as usual for the age, was introduced by mom to the woman who lived in the house just across the street from Reid's store and, instead of answering, hid behind my mother's legs.
 This being reported to dad, it was time again for "spare the rod and spoil the child" as it was known then.
 It was up to the attic, then one hard swat, wait until the pain had just begun to subside, then another.
 And, another ...
 I can no longer remember how many.
 Each thrashing was followed by a ritual: at bedtime I would be formally reminded by dad, occasionally by mom, that it had been done because they loved me.
 I did not understand then, and still do not, how you can deliberately hurt someone you love.
 So if, my children, you ever in later years feel that I should have disciplined your siblings more, rather than just hugging you and doing everything I could to share life with you, please forgive me.
 I did my best to help you to grow up free of violence.